OKSDGIT/RepoPBL/CasosPBL/2021/en/Task02/Task02-CSP-Report.md

 To achieve the general objective, students are expected to:

-1. **Identify** system requirements and constraints based on stakeholder input, particularly the needs expressed by DERBA for traffic data analysis and classification.
+1. **Identify** system requirements and constraints based on stakeholder input, particularly the needs expressed by Department of Transport Infrastructure for traffic data analysis and classification.
 2. **Translate and align** these requirements with the computational capabilities and limitations of Turing Machines, ensuring a faithful and executable system design.
 3. **Evaluate** the adequacy of standard Turing Machines and determine when the use of **machine variants** (e.g., multi-tape, non-deterministic) is necessary to enhance expressiveness or performance.
 4. **Apply** the **Church-Turing Thesis** to justify the feasibility of the proposed system, connecting formal computation models with the intuitive concept of algorithmic problem solving.